Partial Counterfactual Identification of Continuous Outcomes with a Curvature Sensitivity Model: Curvature Sensitivity Model

+Lemma~\ref{lemma:bgms-eqtd-gap} shows how close we can get to the point identification after setting $\kappa = 0$ in our \CSM.
+In particular, with \CSM($\kappa = 0$) the ignorance interval still contains BGMs bounds and EQTDs, \ie, this is the identification gap of \CSM.\footnote{In general, BGMs bounds and EQTDs have different values, especially for skewed distributions.
+Nevertheless, it can be shown, that they approximately coincide as $y'$ goes to $l_{a'}$ or $u_{a'}$.} Hence, to obtain full point identification with our \CSM, additional assumptions or constraints are required.
+Notably, we can not assume monotonicity, as there is no conventional notion of monotonicity for functions from $\mathbb{R}^d$ to $\mathbb{R}$.

 We make another observation regarding the choice of the latent noise dimensionality $d$.
-In practice, it is sufficient to choose $d=2$ (in the absence of further assumptions on the latent noise space).
+In practice, it is sufficient to choose $d=2$ (without further assumptions on the latent noise space).
 This choice is practical as we only have to enforce a single principal curvature, which reduces the computational burden, i.e.,

 Importantly, we do not lose generality with $d = 2$, as we still cover the entire identifiability spectrum by varying $\kappa$ (see Corollary~\ref{cor:2d} in Appendix~\ref{app:proofs}).
 We discuss potential extensions of our \CSM in Appendix~\ref{app:discussion}.